 5. Merle Haggard's Christmas Present, Merle Haggard

 Leave it to Merle Haggard to write a forlorn song about a struggling family during Christmastime and make it a holiday classic.
 "If We Make It Through December" bucks the Christmas song tradition by telling a story of poverty and perseverance rather than a carefree, happy-go-lucky tale.
 The down-home "Santa Claus and Popcorn" and the despairing "Daddy Won't Be Home Again For Christmas" round out some of the Hag's best holiday songs.

 4. Come On Christmas, Dwight Yoakam

-Dwight Yoakam's 1997 Christmas collection Come On Christmas puts a honky tonk spin on rock n roll Christmas favorites ("Santa Claus is Back in Town") and two Yoakam originals (the title track and "Santa Can't Stay.")
+Dwight Yoakam's 1997 Christmas collection Come On Christmas puts a honky tonk spin on rock n roll Christmas favorites ("Santa Claus is Back in Town"), and you'll be rockin' around the Christmas tree to two Yoakam originals (the title track and "Santa Can't Stay.")
 When Dwight says "ho ho ho, honey," no Christmas tune has ever sounded cooler.

 3. Merry Christmas Strait to You, George Strait

 Only a legend like George Strait could record a Christmas song with his own name in the title.
 "Merry Christmas Strait to You" is a greeting card from King George himself while "When It's Christmas Time in Texas" is a holiday anthem for the Lone Star State.

 2. Once Upon a Christmas, Dolly Parton and Kenny Rogers